Frequently Asked Questions

 It is important to note that these options are more limited than the avenues for review of a federal court decision.
 When you appeal a decision by a federal court, the appeals court can review any aspect of the decision, including errors of law and fact.
 The reason for this difference is that the benefits of participating in a CCB proceeding would be seriously reduced if the parties had to engage in more extensive litigation in federal court after it was over.

 Yes.
-The CCB will have multiple tools for preventing abuse, including requiring bad-faith parties to pay the other party’s costs and attorneys’ fees up to a certain amount, banning them from CCB proceedings for a year, and dismissing all of their pending claims.
-The Copyright Office has published proposed regulations with further details explaining these tools.
+The CCB has multiple tools for preventing abuse, including requiring bad-faith parties to pay the other party’s costs and attorneys’ fees up to a certain amount, banning them from CCB proceedings for a year, and dismissing all of their pending claims.
+The Copyright Office has published regulations with further details explaining these tools.

 What will happen if a party does not comply with a CCB order to pay damages?